moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## ANNOUNCE

 A publisher MAY send ANNOUNCE messages to any subscriber.
-It SHOULD send them if it has received a SUBSCRIBE_ANNOUNCES for that namespace, or a superset of that namespace.
 An ANNOUNCE increases the likelihood of a subsequent successful SUBSCRIBE or FETCH.
+It SHOULD send an ANNOUNCE if it has received a SUBSCRIBE_ANNOUNCES for that namespace, or a superset of that namespace.
+However, a publisher SHOULD NOT send an ANNOUNCE advertising a namespace equal to, or a subset of, a namespace for which the receiver sent an earlier ANNOUNCE (i.e. an ANNOUNCE ought not to be echoed back to its sender).

 An UNANNOUNCE message negates the meaning of an ANNOUNCE, although it is not a protocol error for the subscriber to send a SUBSCRIBE or FETCH message anyway.